traefik/traefik-helm-chart/EXAMPLES.md

 ## Add custom (internal) services

-In some cases you might want to have more than one Traefik service within your cluster, e.g. a default (external) one and a service that is only exposed internally to pods within your cluster.
+In some cases, you might want to have more than one Traefik service within your cluster, e.g. a default (external) one and a service that is only exposed internally to pods within your cluster.

 The `service.additionalServices` allows you to add an arbitrary amount of services,